Camp Harahan

 The 740th Railway Operating Battalion was activated at Camp Harahan in December 1943.

 The camp hosted some of the best African-American musical entertainers active in the U.S. after Priv.
 John Hammond, who was 34 when he enlisted, was posted there to serve in the Army's Transportation Corps.
 Soon after arrival, he was charged with organizing activities for otherwise-idle Black soldiers, "to lift their morale".
-His first big show featured King Kolax, "the new king of trumpet", in April 1944, snd he subsequently booked Ella Fitzgerald, Louis Jordan, and Billy Eckstine.
+His first big show featured King Kolax, "the new king of trumpet", in April 1944, and he subsequently booked Ella Fitzgerald, Louis Jordan, and Billy Eckstine.
 In letters to friends, he described Camp Plauche's "jimcrow library", noting that it had "no Negro newspapers, no Crisis with my name on the editorial board."
 He found, though, that the PX was "mixed", or integrated.
 He wrote that he had hosted "mixed dance band jam sessions, concerts, and lectures" that had "led to no unpleasantness", adding that these were the "first time at this place for any such activity".
 He also noted that a segregation order placed on base buses had been torn down by men of both races, so the order had to be painted on the bus ceilings.
 Soon after the first jazz concerts Hammond hosted at Camp Plauche, integrated sports programs were established for the soldiers, and Hammond observed, "Segregation was demolished by sports and music--the high point in my army career."
 He also served at Camp Gruber, Camp Rucker, and Fort Benning.

 The camp was later used to hold German and Italian prisoners-of-war (POWs).